 Skin conditions in dogs can be difficult to diagnose and treat.
-This article will explore several common causes of skin problems in dogs, traditional veterinary treatments, as well as some natural remedies to help sooth skin and promote healing.
+This article will explore several common causes of skin problems in dogs, traditional veterinary treatments, and some natural remedies to help soothe skin and promote healing.

 Common Skin Problems in Dogs

-While some skin conditions in dogs can come and go, they can also be a sign of a serious underlying problem that needs medical attention, for example, autoimmune diseases, some tick borne illnesses, skin parasites such as mange, and bacterial skin infections.
+While skin conditions in dogs can come and go, they can also be signs of serious underlying problems that need medical attention.
+For example, autoimmune diseases, some tick-borne illnesses, external parasites such as mange, and bacterial skin infections.

-Other causes for dry and itchy skin in dogs can include:
+Other causes of dry and itchy skin in dogs can include:

-- Contact allergies from chemicals found in your home
+- Contact allergies from chemicals in your home

 - Allergies from flea or tick bites